Supporting the innovation communities that need us

 By the end of 2025, Hubs will operate in all EIT RIS-eligible areas.
 There are two types of hubs:

-- EIT RIS Community Hubs, which serve as shared nodes for all EIT Communities – a one-stop shop providing information on all opportunities and activities available
+- EIT Community Hubs, which serve as shared nodes for all EIT Communities – a one-stop shop providing information on all opportunities and activities available

 Regional Innovation Booster